nzilbb/jLDADMM/README.md

 ### Using jLDADMM for topic modeling

-This section describes the usage of jLDADMM in command line or terminal, using the pre-compiled `jLDADMM.jar` file.
+This section describes the usage of jLDADMM in command line or terminal, using a  pre-compiled file named `jLDADMM.jar`.
 Here, it is supposed that Java is already set to run in command line or terminal (e.g. adding Java to the environment variable `path` in Windows OS).

-Users can find the pre-compiled `jLDADMM.jar` file and source codes in the `jar` and `src` folders, respectively.
+Users can find the pre-compiled file `jLDADMM.jar` and source codes in folders `jar` and `src`, respectively.
 The users can recompile the source codes by simply running `ant` (it is also expected that `ant` is already installed).
-In addition, the users can find input examples in the `test` folder.
+In addition, the users can find input examples in `test` folder.

-**File format of input corpus:**  Similar to the `corpus.txt` file in the `test` folder, jLDADMM assumes that each line in the input corpus represents a document.
+**File format of input corpus:**  Similar to file `corpus.txt`  in the `test` folder, jLDADMM assumes that each line in the input corpus represents a document.
 Here, a document is a sequence of words/tokens separated by white space characters.
 The users should preprocess the input corpus before training the LDA or DMM topic  models, for example: down-casing, removing non-alphabetic characters and stop-words, removing words shorter than 3 characters and words appearing less than a certain times.

 **Now, we can train LDA or DMM by executing:**